Atherton Real Estate & Ultra-Private Estates in 94027

 The Estate Lifestyle

-The real estate market here consists almost entirely of gated estates on lots of one acre or more.
-Behind the privacy hedges and security gates are some of California's most significant residential compounds — from 19th-century historic summer cottages to ultra-modern smart homes designed for the post-IPO buyer.
-Entry-level in Atherton means something different than anywhere else: expect to start your search at $5M for an older home on a standard lot, and plan for $15M–$30M+ for a fully modernized estate with gates, a motor court, and guest quarters.
-The combination of proximity to Palo Alto, Stanford, and SFO makes this the default choice for those who have moved beyond the question of cost.
+The real estate market in Atherton consists almost entirely of gated estates on lots of one acre or more.
+Behind the privacy hedges and security gates are some of California's most significant residential compounds -- from 19th-century historic summer cottages to ultra-modern smart homes designed for the post-IPO buyer.
+Entry-level in Atherton means something categorically different than anywhere else on the Peninsula: expect to start your search at $5M for an older home on a standard lot, and plan for $15M to $30M+ for a fully modernized estate with gates, a motor court, and guest quarters.

 The Estate Privacy Matrix